leanazulyoro/olx-test/README.md

 #### 3) Use the api:
 Go to [http://localhost:8081/src/user.php?uid=2](http://localhost:8081/src/user.php) to start using the api!.

-To get a taste a other supported methods, import provided [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop/related?utm_source=chrome-ntp-icon) collection (*postman-collection-olxtest.json*)
+To get a taste of other supported methods, import provided [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop/related?utm_source=chrome-ntp-icon) collection (*postman-collection-olxtest.json*)
 #### 4) Run tests:
 Use phpunit.xml to run tests